JaidenAshmore/java-dynamic-sqs-listener/README.md

         }
     ```
     You may be curious why a custom `AnnotationUtils.findParameterAnnotation` function is used instead of getting the annotation directly from the parameter.
-    The reason for this is due to proxying of object, such as by applying Aspects around your code via CGLIB, which result in a proxy class being used
+    The reason for this is due to potential proxying of beans in the application, such as by applying Aspects around your code via CGLIB.
+As libraries, like
-    instead of the base class you expect.
-To find the annotation the code needs to traverse the class hierarchy to eventually find the class that you are
+    CGLIB, won't copy the annotations to the proxied classes the resolver needs to look through the class hierarchy to find the original class to get the
-    looking for.
-For more information about this, take a look at
+    annotations.
+For more information about this, take a look at the JavaDoc provided in
     [AnnotationUtils](./java-dynamic-sqs-listener-core/src/main/java/com/jashmore/sqs/util/annotation/AnnotationUtils.java).
 You can also see an example of
     this problem being tested in
     [PayloadArgumentResolver_ProxyClassTest.java](./java-dynamic-sqs-listener-core/src/test/java/com/jashmore/sqs/argument/payload/PayloadArgumentResolver_ProxyClassTest.java).
 1. Include the custom [ArgumentResolver](./java-dynamic-sqs-listener-api/src/main/java/com/jashmore/sqs/argument/ArgumentResolver.java) in the application
-context for automatic inclusion into the
+context for automatic injection into the
 [ArgumentResolverService](./java-dynamic-sqs-listener-api/src/main/java/com/jashmore/sqs/argument/ArgumentResolverService.java).
      ```java
      @Configuration